CDCgov/cfa_azure/README.md

 ```
 batch_client = get_batch_service_client(config, DefaultAzureCredential())
 ```
-- `add_job`: creates a new job to the specified Azure Batch pool
+- `add_job`: creates a new job to the specified Azure Batch pool.
+By default, a job remains active after completion of enclosed tasks.
+You can optionally specify the *mark_complete_after_tasks_run* argument to *True* if you want job to auto-complete after completion of enclosed tasks.

 ```
 add_job("job-id", "pool-id", True, batch_client)
 ```